kasparsd/photos-sync/README.md

 It reads the OS X Photos database (SQLite) at `~/Pictures/Photos Library.photoslibrary/database/Library.apdb` (a copy of it) and creates symlinks to all the original photos and videos in the `photos-sync/links` folder organized by month and prepended with an `md5` hash of the file path to each filename to avoid collisions.

-It can then be sent to any location using rsync:
+It can then be sent to any location using rsync (see `sync.sh` for an example):

 	rsync -avL photos-sync/links/ /Volumes/Public/Photos